 The purpose of this policy is to outline principles and requirements related to investing and managing unlisted investments in infrastructure for renewable energy ('infrastructure') in the Government Pension Fund Global (the "Fund").

 Issued 2 December 2019

 The investments in unlisted renewable energy infrastructure shall be governed by investment mandates, boards and committees and follow a structured investment and approval process.
-The Government Pension Fund Global (GPFG) is a financial investor and experienced partners will manage the day to day operations of the infrastructure assets.
-The fund invests and manages the portfolio in a responsible and environmentally sustainable manner.
+The Fund is a financial investor and experienced partners will manage the day to day operations of the infrastructure assets.
+The Fund invests and manages the portfolio in a responsible and environmentally sustainable manner.